kfrncs/cookie-cheat/README.md

 '''
-1. Use conjure_calc(x) will return the number of cookies that you should keep for optimal "Conjure Baked Goods" use. x is your current Cookies Per Second (CPS).
+1. Use conjure_calc(x) will return the number of cookies that you should keep for optimal "Conjure Baked Goods" use. x is your current Cookies Per Second (CPS), input *as a string* ending in:
-(Note that if you have Shorten Numbers on, use the "Shortened Number" and this will return a "Shortened Number" too.)
+'m',  # million
+'b',  # billion
+'t',  # trillion
+'qd', # quadrillion
+'qt', # quintillion
+'sx', # sextillion
+'sp', # septillion
+'oct',# octillion
+'non' # nonillion

 2. Cast the Conjure Cookies spell when you're above the optimal cookie level.
 Use autoclick() when you're not.
+You may need to adjust the x, y values passed into this function if your screen is a different size than mine.
 '''